This half-day workshop will be held on June 4, 2026, from 1:30 PM, in Room 102/104, at CVPR 2026 in Denver, CO, USA.

 Welcome

-Coffee & Posters
+Coffee Break & Posters

 Marco Pavone

-NVIDIA & Stanford University
+Stanford University / NVIDIA

 Dragomir Anguelov